Pediatric Cardiomyopathy and Heart Failure

 • Other related health issues

-Complete care: Our pediatric specialists work with experts at the OHSU Knight Cardiovascular Institute to care for children with hypertrophic cardiomyopathy, a complex form of cardiomyopathy.
+Complete care: Our pediatric specialists work with experts at the OHSU Knight Cardiovascular Institute to care for children with hypertrophic cardiomyopathy, a complex form of cardiomyopathy, as well as heart failure.
+We also communicate and coordinate between our team and OHSU’s Pediatric Neuromuscular Program for patients with neuromuscular diseases.

-Care near home: As Oregon’s only academic health center, OHSU is a statewide resource for pediatricians, parents and children with cardiomyopathy.
+Care near home: As Oregon’s only academic health center, OHSU is a statewide resource for pediatricians, parents and children with cardiomyopathy and heart failure.
 Our specialists can talk with your child’s doctor so your child can receive much of their care in your community.

 A diagram of different types of cardiomyopathy, compared to a normal heart.